Logo Image

 Blachford family of Sandhill Manor Fordingbridge

 On the Wareham side of the family my great x 5 grandmother was Susannah Blachford daughter of John and Susannah Blachford.
 Through her ancestry comes connections to Lords of the Manor of Sandhill in Fordingbridge.
-The Blachfords married into the Wright family of The Soke in Winchester and the Watertons of Walton in Yorkshire.
-Through the Wrights comes connections to the Yorkist family of the Wars of the Roses and to King Edward III and through the Watertons are connections to the Earls of Salisbury and to King Edward I. For the Blachford (Waterton and Wright) family history and trees see under 'Wareham family tree'.
+The Blachfords (sometimes spelt Blashford or Blatchford) married into the Wright family of Winchester and the Watertons of Walton in Yorkshire.
+Through the Watertons are connections to the Earls of Salisbury and to King Edward I. For the Blachford / Waterton family history and trees see under 'Wareham family tree'.
+Also go to 'docs eng civil war' for information about the Blachfords in the English Civil War and under 'related documents page 2' for an essay 'Our Family's Rich Heritage' which details some of the ancestral lines of this family.

 Click for a larger image of Blachford Farm, East Orchard, Dorset